-As of June 30, 2022, the Company, the Operating Partnership, as borrower, and certain of its subsidiaries (such subsidiaries, the "Subsidiary Guarantors") were parties to an amended and restated \$750 million unsecured syndicated credit facility with JPMorgan Chase Bank, N.A. ("JPMorgan"), as administrative agent (the "Credit Facility").
-The Credit Facility consists of a \$350 million term loan component (the "Term Loan") and a \$400 million revolver component (the "Revolver").
+The Company, the Operating Partnership, as borrower, and certain of its subsidiaries (such subsidiaries, the "Subsidiary Guarantors") are parties to an amended and restated \$900 million unsecured syndicated credit facility with JPMorgan Chase Bank, N.A. ("JPMorgan"), as administrative agent (the "Credit Facility").
+The Credit Facility consists of (i) \$500 million of term loans, which includes (a) a \$350 million term loan ("Term Loan A") and (b) a \$150 million term loan ("Term Loan B," and, together with Term Loan A, the "Term Loans"), and (ii) a \$400 million revolver component (the "Revolver").
 The Credit Facility also includes a \$500 million accordion feature.
-The Term Loan matures in May 2026 and the Revolver matures in May 2025, with two six-month extension options.
-Amounts outstanding under the Credit Facility bear interest at a floating rate that is based on LIBOR plus a specified margin based on the Company's leverage.
+Term Loan A matures in May 2026, Term Loan B matures in February 2028, and the Revolver matures in August 2026, with two six-month extension options.
+As of August 1, 2022, LIBOR-based interest rates on amounts outstanding under the Credit Facility were transitioned to a Secured Overnight Financing Rate ("SOFR") based interest rate equal to term SOFR plus a related spread adjustment of 10 basis points and a borrowing spread based on the current pricing grid in the Credit Facility.
+The Company may be entitled to a temporary reduction in the interest rate of two basis points provided it meets certain to be agreed upon sustainability goals.

-The Operating Partnership is subject to a number of financial covenants under the Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, and (vii) a minimum net worth of \$345 million plus 75% of all net proceeds raised through equity offerings subsequent to December 31, 2020.
-As of June 30, 2022, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.
+The Operating Partnership is subject to a number of financial covenants under the amended Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, and (vii) a minimum net worth of \$573 million plus 75% of all net proceeds raised through equity offerings subsequent to March 31, 2022.
+As of September 30, 2022, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.